Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 ## Conclusion

 We've learned how to translate some common dataframe operations to SQL so that we can port them over to DuckDB.
 We looked at centering, resampling, and rolling statistics.
 Porting to SQL / DuckDB may be desirable if you would like to use the DuckDB engine, if your client and/or team prefer SQL to dataframe APIs, or if you would like to have a robust and mostly standardised solution which is unlikely to break in the future.

+Stay tuned for "part 2", in which we'll cover nested data types, filtering with window functions, and expression composability.

 If you would like help implementing solutions with any of the tools covered in this post or would like to sponsor efforts toward dataframe API unification, [we can help](https://quansight.com/about-us/#bookacallform)!